andrewcooke/choochoo/docs/impulse.md

 assumption - maybe something we could check later).

 So mutliplying intensity (however we choose to define that) by time seems like a good candidate.
+This is called Impulse.

 Third, we need to decide on a weighting.
 Harder workouts score more because they are more intense.
 But maybe they should score *extra*?